Design Thinking Tools for Candidate Experience: A Starter Guide

 The Five Whys

 What is it?
 The Five Whys are exactly that: a series of “why?” questions.

 Why is it used?
 Following up with a “why?” question helps uncover the motivation behind an action.
-The Five Whys technique is an effective approach for digging deep.
+The Five Whys technique is an effective approach to digging deep.
 Each new question peels back a layer of reasoning until you uncover the root motivations, emotions, and processes causing surface problems.

 How is it done?
 Ask a chain of “why” questions, each subsequent “why” question triggered by the previous question’s answer.
 For example:

 (Q1) Why are we having trouble filling this role?⠀